timdressler/psam/README.md

 - ```anylsis_script``` contains all code relating to the analysis.
 Individual scripts can be found in the respective subfolders.
 To run the entire pipeline (which (only) the raw data is needed for), run ```tid_psam_run_pipeline.py```.
 - ```config``` contains files related to the EEG system.
 Needed for the analysis.
 - ```data``` contains the data.
 It is not included here be can be requested.
 If the data is available, it has to be placed in the path.
 Note that the raw data (```BIDS/```) and the questionnaire data (```questionnaire_data/```) is needed for running the pipeline.
 Processed data will be saved automatically in further subfolders under ```data/```.
-- ```documents``` contains documents used during the data collection such as the participant information.
+- ```documents``` contains documents used during the data collection such as the participant information and the used questionnaires.
 Not needed to run any of the code.
 - ```experiment_script``` contains all code related to running the experiment (mainly PsychoPy-based).
 - ```functions``` contains all code related to any self-created and fetched functions.
 Some can be used independently of this project.
 Check them out.
 - ```testing``` contains mutiple files related to testing.
 Not needed to run any of the code.